solid/authentication-panel/HttpSignature.md

 ### The Access Control Rules

-In order to understand a little bit better how the client can decide if it has the right key, we give a quick description of how Access Control Rules function.
+In order to understand how the client can decide if it has the right key, and how the server can find out which keys are acceptable, we illustrate this with a few examples using [Solid Web Access Control](https://solid.github.io/web-access-control-spec/) functions.

-The [Access Control Rules](https://solid.github.io/web-access-control-spec/) linked to by a resource, can specify an agent by describing their relation to a public key.
+In the simplest case, a Web Access Control rule document linked to from the `Link:` header of the resource the client received a `401` from, can specify an agent by describing their relation to a public key.

 ```Turtle
 @prefix  acl:  <http://www.w3.org/ns/auth/acl#>.